ringcentral/ringcentral-api-docs/docs/call-management/quick-start/java.md

 }
 ```

+* Right-click the project in the Package Explorer and choose "Refresh Gradle Project" under the "Gradle" sub-menu

 ### Create a new Java Class

 Select "File -> New -> Class" to create a new Java class named "Get_User_Call_Answering_Rules"